Overview

 |---|---|

-OrderSerializer | Orders with totals, states, timestamps |
+OrderSerializer | Orders with totals, states, nested line items, shipments, payments, addresses |

-ProductSerializer | Products with pricing and status |
+ProductSerializer | Products with pricing, stock status, availability |

-PaymentSerializer | Payments with amounts and states |
+PaymentSerializer | Payments with amounts, states, nested payment method and source |

-ShipmentSerializer | Shipments with tracking info |
+ShipmentSerializer | Shipments with tracking, nested shipping method and rates |

-LineItemSerializer | Line items with quantity and pricing |
+LineItemSerializer | Line items with quantity, pricing, nested option values |

-VariantSerializer | Variants with SKU and pricing |
+VariantSerializer | Variants with SKU, pricing, nested option values |

 | … | And many more |

-Overriding Built-in Serializers
+Overriding Event Serializers

 Serializers for Custom Models